ibm-cloud-docs/Cloudant/local/troubleshoot.md

 `global_changes` server by increasing the `global_changes/max_event_delay` and `global_changes/max_write_delay` parameters.
-The default value is 500ms, although values as high as 10000ms might be useful.
+The default value is 500 ms, although values as high as 10000 ms might be useful.

-In a remsh, run the following commands to increase the intervals (in this case to 5000ms).
+In a remsh, run the following commands to increase the intervals (in this case to 5000 ms).

 ``` sh
 > rpc:multicall(config, set, ["global_changes", "max_event_delay", "5000",